GSA/code-reporting-tools/README.md

 # Code Reporting Tools

+The `harvest.sh` script is configured to run overnight quarterly on CircleCI to coincide with quarterly reporting requirements.
+The CI system produces a finished `code.json` file as an artifact.
+The scripts can also be run locally.

 ## `harvest.sh`

 Builds a `code.json` file using the [CodeInventory](https://github.com/GSA/codeinventory) tool.
 The `codeinventory` and `codeinventory-github` gems must be installed.